I saw this book in the airport bookstore, and bought it for my Kindle. I love reading on my Kindle, […] View Post →

 Fiction

 My dad recommended this book to me.
-It’s a combination of science fiction, sixties mentality and utopian society thinking that had […] View Post →
+It’s a combination of science fiction, sixties mentality and utopian society thinking that had me going back and forth between wanting to stop reading […] View Post →

 Surely You’re Joking Mr. Feynman!
 (Adventures of a Character)